 Welcome to the website of the New Zealand Parole Board.

-The Board’s role in the Criminal Justice System is to undertake an assessment of the risk that long-term sentenced offenders might pose to the safety of the community if they were to be released before the end of their sentence.
+The Board’s role in the Criminal Justice System is encourage offenders serving over two years to not reoffend when they are released into the community.
+The motivation for offenders to not reoffend is managed by the possibility of Parole; focussing offenders on rehabilitation and better behaviour.
+Release on Parole, with monitoring backed by recall to prison if they don't meet their conditions, provides real incentives to not reoffend.
+The Board meets with offenders from their Parole eligibility date and assesses the risk they might pose to the safety of the community if they were to be released before the end of their sentence.
 The Board also sets conditions of release for offenders so their reintegration back in to the community can be effectively managed.

 To find out any information about the Board, or communicate with the administrators, please contact: